GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/automated-testing/index.md

 ### Inspecting extension state

-It is generally best practice to avoid accessing internal state in an integration test, and instead you should base your tests on what is visible to the user.
+To avoid test failures when you change the internal behavior of your extension, it is generally best practice to avoid accessing internal state in an integration test.
+Instead, you should base your tests on what is visible to the user.
 However, it can sometimes be desirable to directly access data from the extension.
 In these cases, consider executing code in the context of an extension page.

 In Puppeteer: